-There's a commitment to genuine guardianship of cogenian outputs and evaluating design outputs and evaluating the solutions generated by the process in an ongoing way so the service will be continuously improved.
+There's a commitment to genuine guardianship of codesign outputs and evaluating the solutions generated by the process in an ongoing way so the service will be continuously improved.
 By bringing together a more diverse range of expertise to the design process, a wider range of ideas are generated and more creatively explored.

-It encourages a sense of collective ownership and service models that emerge
+It encourages a sense of collective ownership and community 'buy-in' for the service models that emerge from the process.

-CO-DESIGNING

-WITH PEOPLE

-WITH A LIVED
+CO-DESIGNING WITH PEOPLE WITH A LIVED EXPERIENCE OF SUICIDE

-EXPERIENCE OF

-SUICIDE